 Does my licence need to get re-issued?

 Under the medical guidelines there are recommendations for re-issuing of licences.
-In most cases of people with epilepsy who are eligible to drive, it will normally be a 1-3 year licence that is re-issued up to 5 years seizure freedom.
+In most cases of people with epilepsy who are eligible to drive, it will be a 1 year licence that is re-issued up to 5 years seizure freedom.
+There is no charge for your one-year license on medical grounds by the National Drivers License Service.

 Will I have to do my driving test again?